aKutluozen/Gate2D-Game-Engine/README.md

 ![alt text](http://www.alikutluozen.com/images/logos/gate-logo.png)

 Gate2D is an HTML5 Canvas based game engine written in JavaScript.
-It provides developers with a useful set of tools for graphics, level management, object pooling, math and physics calculations, and many more.
+It provides developers with a useful set of tools for graphics, level management, object pooling, math and physics calculations, and more.
 Gate2D helps set up a project structure and build playable games in matter of minutes.

 # Basic Workflow of the Engine: